Find Nursing Colleges

 UMN Twin Cities Registered Nursing Master’s Program

-During the 2020-2021 academic year, 62 students graduated with a master's degree in registered nursing from UMN Twin Cities.
-About 23% were men and 77% were women.
+For the most recent academic year available, 18% of registered nursing master's degrees went to men and 82% went to women.
 Nationwide, master's degree programs only see 13% men graduate in registered nursing each year.
-UMN Twin Cities does a better job at serving the male population as it supports 9% more men than average.
+UMN Twin Cities does a better job at serving the male population as it supports 4% more men than average.

 undefined